 No, you need to read the CC license.
 Different CC licenses allow different uses, from unlimited use of a work to very limited use of a work without authorization from the licensor.

 - Learn the lingo involved when licensing electronic resources?

 - Gain practical skills for negotiating and managing your license agreements?

 - Gain confidence in legally using licensed content?

-If so, you must see our online course on Licensing Digital Content!
+If so, see our online course on Licensing Digital Content!

 This article was written by Lesley Ellen Harris, author of Licensing Digital Content: A Practical Guide for Librarians, Third Edition.